 }

 In this example, we have created a simple ShoppingCart class that allows users to add items, remove items, and calculate the total price.
-We did not include unnecessary features like handling quantities, discounts, payment methods, or shipping options, as the focus is on building only what is needed for a basic shopping cart functionality.
+We have not included unnecessary features like handling quantities, discounts, payment methods, or shipping options, as the focus is on building only what is needed for a basic shopping cart functionality.

 Each module or class in your code should only do one thing.
 It is known as the “Single Responsibility Principle” (SPR).
 When a class or method has a single responsibility, it becomes easier to maintain, understand, and test the codebase.
 Having multi-functionality can affect unrelated parts of the program.
 So, if you find yourself writing a module or class that does too many things, break it up into smaller, more focused modules or classes.